 Petra Epperlein and Michael Tucker aka pepper&bones are filmmakers currently based in New York and Berlin.
 Children of the Cold War—Epperlein was born in East Germany and Tucker in Hawaii—their body of work is centered on armed conflict, human rights and extremism.
-They’ve directed more than a dozen features films since 2004, including GUNNER PALACE, one of the first independent documentaries about the Iraq War, and most recently, THE MEANING OF HITLER.
+They’ve directed more than a dozen feature films since 2004, including GUNNER PALACE, one of the first independent documentaries about the Iraq War, and most recently, THE MEANING OF HITLER.
 Their films have screened at festivals from Telluride to Toronto to the New York Film Festival, Edinburgh, Sarajevo, Amsterdam, Hong Kong, Berlin, Melbourne, Copenhagen and many more and are distributed in theaters, across streaming platforms and premium TV worldwide.
 They are currently filming in Ukraine.

 *